MapsPeople/docs/src/cms/index.md

 ### Users

-Allows Admins, to control who has access and what roles they have, or create new users.
+Allows Admins to control who has access, and what roles they have, as well as create new users.

 A list appears with all users for the Solution.
 You can also search for an email via the search box in the upper right.